Upapurana: Sectarian divisions

 Unlike the Mahapuranas, most of the Upapuranas have been able to preserve their older materials along with their distinctive sectarian character.
 All extant Upapuranas can be broadly divided into six groups according to the sectarian views found in these texts: Vaishnava, Shakta, Shaiva, Saura, Ganapatya and non-sectarian.

 Vaishnava Upapuranas

 The most significant texts among the Vaishnava Upapuranas are the Manava Purana, the Vishnudharmottara Purana, the Narasimha Purana, the Naradiya Purana and the Kriyayogasara.

 The extant Narasimha Purana comprises 68 chapters.
 The extant Vishnudharma Purana comprises 105 chapters.

 Shakta Upapuranas

 Among the Shakta Upapuranas, the most important extant texts are the Kalika Purana, the Mahabhagavata Purana and the Chandi Purana.

 The extant Kalika Purana comprises 98 chapters.

 Shaiva Upapuranas

 The notable Shaiva Upapuranas are the Saura Purana, the Shivadharmapurva Purana, the Shivadharmottara Purana, the Shivarahasya Purana, the Ekamra Purana, the Parashara Purana, the Varuna Purana, and the Maheshvara Purana.

 The extant Saura Purana comprises 69 chapters.
-The extant Parashara Upapurana consists 18 chapters.
+The extant Parashara Upapurana consists of 18 chapters.
 The extant Shivadharma Purana comprises 24 chapters and deals only with the religious rites and duties of the worshippers of Shiva.
 It mentions itself as a shastra or dharmashastra.